-Cronulla High School endorses the Public Schools NSW Behaviour Code for Students and Behaviour Code for Students: Actions.
+Cronulla High School endorses the Public Schools NSW Behaviour Code for Students: Actions.
 Whilst this booklet aims to give parents and students a detailed guide to processes and policies of Cronulla High School the overarching framework is the following statement of principle which will be applied in the event of any potential omission.